skaynor/wildhunts-campaign/docs/resources/races/dragonborn.md

 - ***Damage Resistance.*** You have resistance to necrotic damage.
 - ***Darkvision.*** You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can't discern color in darkness, only shades of gray.
 - ***Frenzied Immunity.*** You are immune to the frenzy virus.
 - ***Frenzied State.*** Starting at 3rd level, you can use your bonus action to enter a frenzied state, causing two feelers to poke out from your head, and the color under your wings slowly changes to a bright purple.
 This state lasts for 1 minute or until you end it as a bonus action.
 Once you enter this state, you can't use it again until you finish a long rest.
-While in this state, your darkvision increases by 30 feet, you can see normally in darkness, both magical and nonmagical; and at the end of each of your turns, each creature within 10 feet of you take necrotic damage equal to your equal to your proficiency bonus.
+While in this state, your darkvision increases by 30 feet, you can see normally in darkness, both magical and nonmagical; and at the end of each of your turns, each creature within 10 feet of you take necrotic damage equal to your proficiency bonus.
 Until the frenzied state ends, once on each of your turns, you can deal extra necrotic damage to one target when you deal damage to it with an attack or a spell.
 The extra damage equals your proficiency bonus.
 - ***Winged Arms.*** You have two claws on your extremely prehensile wings.
 These claws can manipulate an object, open or close a door or container, pick up or set down a Tiny object, or wield a weapon that has the light property.
 - ***Languages.*** You can speak, read, and write Common and Draconic.

 ### Draconic Ancestry: Malzeno

 Resembling the revered velkhana dragonborn in their Regal and slender physique, the malzeno dragonborn are instead adorned with dark resilient scales.
-Their striking Visage features two resplendent golden horns and frills which gracefully extend from either side of their neck, reminiscent if an elegant cowl.
+Their striking Visage features two resplendent golden horns and frills which gracefully extend from either side of their neck, reminiscent of an elegant cowl.
 Their tail exhibits three large movable prongs at its end granting them a versatile tool to ensnare smaller prey.
 One of their most unique abilities lies within their wings structure which allows them to wrap them around their bodies like a cape.

 A malzeno dragonborn uses the dragonborn traits in the Player’s Handbook, with the following traits replacing the Ability Score Increase, Breath Weapon, and Damage Resistance.